andrewpknight/zoomGroupStats/README.md

 ## Examples

 The [multi-part guide](http://zoomgroupstats.org) provides extensive detail about how to use this package.
-Here are some sample actions that you might take with this package to analyze your Zoom data.
+To get started quickly, though, here are some sample actions that you might take with this package to analyze your Zoom data.

 ### Process information for a batch of meetings